-The project is scheduled for completion in 2023.
+The project construction is scheduled for completion in 2023 with full operation in 2025.

 1.1.1 Approval History

 Project Approval SSI 7474 for the N2NS Phase 1 Project was issued on 13 August 2020 to ARTC.
 The Project Approval has not been modified during the audit period.